CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Demystifying ASID-based Isolation

 \subsubsection{\bf ``Security-by-Crash''}

 As the hypervisor has the liberty of changing the ASIDs of both SEV VMs and non-SEV VMs, security concerns arise when the hypervisor is not considered a trusted party.
-However, it is believed that when an SEV VM is resumed with an ASID different from its own, its subsequent execution will lead to unpredictable results and eventually crash the VM.
+However, AMD believes that when an SEV VM is resumed with an ASID different from its own, its subsequent execution will lead to unpredictable results and eventually crash the VM~\cite{kaplan:2016:sevWpaper}.

-Specifically, to change the ASID of a VM (either an SEV and non-SEV VM), the hypervisor can directly edit the ASID field of the VMCB, set the VMCB clean-field to inform the hardware to bypass the VMCB State Cache, and then resume the VM with VMRUN.
+Specifically, to change the ASID of a VM (either an SEV or non-SEV VM), the hypervisor can directly edit the ASID field of the VMCB, set the VMCB clean-field to inform the hardware to bypass the VMCB State Cache, and then resume the VM with VMRUN.
 After the VM is resumed, if the {\tt RFLAGS.IF} bit in the VMCB is set, the virtual address specified by the interrupt descriptor-table register (IDTR) will be accessed, because the guest OS will try to handle interrupts immediately; if the {\tt RFLAGS.IF} bit is cleared, the instruction pointed to by \nrip---the next sequential instruction pointer---is going to be fetched and executed.
 However, in either case, the virtual address translation will cause problems.

 First, any TLB entries remaining due to its previous execution becomes invalid because its ASID has been changed; the ASID tag in the TLB entries would not match.
 Second, a page table walk is unlikely to succeed, as its own page tables are encrypted using the VEK indexed by its own ASID.
 As a result, the top-level page table will be decrypted into meaningless bit strings.
-References to a ``page table entry'' of this page will trigger an exception to be handled by the guest OS.
+References to a \textit{page table entry} of this page will trigger an exception to be handled by the guest OS.
 Finally, a handler of the guest OS is to be invoked to handle the exception.
-However, any reference of this handler will be decrypted using a wrong VEK, leading to a \textit{triple fault} that eventually crashes the VM.
+However, any reference of this handler will be decrypted using an incorrect VEK, leading to a \textit{triple fault} that eventually crashes the VM.